Code-Institute-Submissions/project_memory/README.md

 - The user should be able to read the instructions of the game by reading the instructions on the homepage.
 - The user should be able to see all 16 double-sided cards random selected.
+- The user should be able to change the background color.
 - The user should be able to see the tab by clicking on it to match it with another card.
 - The user should activate the timer by clicking on button: "Game Start".
 - The user should activate the move counting by pressing on the first two cards.